mikio-dev/shifts/README.md

 There are two main points to consider.

 1. Worker and Manager have common attributes, such as `username`.
-Therefore, it would be convenient to consider that they are a subclass of a parent class `User`.
+Therefore, it would be convenient to consider that they are subclasses of a parent class `User`.

 2. A `Worker` can have multiple `Shift`s, and a `Shift` can have multiple `Worker`s.
    Therefore, the relationship between `Worker` and `Shift` is considered many-to-many.